inbravo/travel/september-2017/tehri-dam.md

 *	While crossing the Rajaji National Part, I started feeling the hill vibes
 *	A small pee stop and after collecting my energies, I climbed again on my 9 years old companion
 *	Unstopped until I arrived on a train crossing, felt good to break all my previous records of covering the maximum distance
-*	A curious lad is questioned by me, he felt respected and helped me to clarify the next road to be taken for Narendra Nagar
+*	A curious lad is questioned by me, he delightedly clarified me the correct road to Narendra Nagar

 ##  8:45 AM Rishikesh
 *	Arrived at spiritual capital of India, but soon took a left turn to skip its beautiful ashrams